octo-technology/OpenTezos/docs/ligo/deploy-a-contract.md

 ### Records

-Initialization of elements in a record is specified between map `[` and `]` and elements separated by semi-colon `;`.
+Initialization of elements in a record is specified between map `[` and `]` and elements separated by a semi-colon `;`.
 Each element is a key/value pair separated by `=` and follows the syntax:

 ```
 record[ KEY1 = VALUE1; KEY2 = VALUE2 ]
 ```

-If we now have a record instead of a tuple for `coordinates`,
+If we should now have a record instead of a tuple for `coordinates`,

 ```js
 //starmap2.ligo